nikhilniksss/nikhilniksss/README.md

     2022 : Mastered Statistics, ML, DL and NLP
     2023 : Started with GenAI & LLMs
     2024-2025 : Mastering GenAI & LLMs
-    2026 : Pursuing a post-graduate program in Agentic AI
+    2026 : Pursuing a post-graduate program in Agentic AI (IIITB)
 ```
 ### 💡 What I Do